 Several staff are employed to develop and maintain PEDro.
-The staff for 2012 include: Anne Moseley (PEDro Project Manager); Vicki Nicholson (PEDro Administrator); Joanna Diong (PEDro Research Fellow); Paula Beckenkamp, Xiaoqi Chen, Vinicius Cunha Oliveira, Joanne Glinsky, Kriti Khera, Mandy Lau, Jihye Lee, Stefanie Mikolaizak, Jessica Patton, Fereshteh Pourkazemi, Amy Sman, Jooeun Song, Hiroshi Takasaki, Rafael Zambelli, Marcia Zambelli (PEDro raters); Tarcisio Folly, Jennifer Underwood (PEDro administration assistants).
+The staff for 2013 include: Anne Moseley (PEDro Project Manager); Vicki Nicholson (PEDro Administrator); Joanna Diong (PEDro Research Fellow); Paula Beckenkamp, Xiaoqi Chen, Vinicius Cunha Oliveira, Theresa Ford, Lyndel Hewitt, Johnny Kang, Kriti Khera, Marielle Kingma, Mandy Lau, Jihye Lee, Maggie Li, Gustavo Machado, Jessica Patton, Fereshteh Pourakzemi, Amy Sman, Jooeun Song, Tibor Szikszay, Hiroshi Takasaki, Geraldine Wallbank, Rafael Zambelli, Marcia Zambelli (PEDro raters).

 Staff from The George Institute for Global Health provide invaluable assistance for PEDro, particularly in the areas of information technology, marketing and finance.